 If not properly managed, your anxiety could persist for the majority of your life.
-However, with proper assistance from mental health professionals or medication you can diminish the effects of your anxiety and prevent it from controlling your life.
+However, with proper assistance from mental health professionals, online counseling like teletherapy, or medication, you can diminish the effects of your anxiety and prevent it from controlling your life.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.